ayrna/orca-python/README.md

   `$ python Config.py with runtest.json seed=12345`

-while we can silence Sacred just by adding "-l ERROR" at the end of the line (not necessarily).
+while we can silence Sacred just by adding "-l ERROR" at the end of the line (not necessarily at the end).

   `$ python Config.py with runtest.json seed=12345 -l ERROR`